TOP 5 REASONS TO CHOOSE VIASAT INTERNET

 How you use the internet has to be considered when evaluating Viasat plans.
 Streaming?
 Viasat works great for streaming, but you need to choose a plan that is appropriate for how much you’ll be streaming, and on which devices.

 - If you are only occasionally streaming Netflix or similar, a few hours per week, on a “small screen” (laptop, tablet, or phone) any Viasat plan will be OK.
-The Bronze plans are $50 per month for the first 3 months and have 35-40 GB of data usage.
+The Bronze plans are $64.99 per month and have 35-40 GB of data usage.

-- If you are still only occasionally streaming Netflix but will be watching those shows on a full-sized TV, you’ll need to get into the Silver level plans, starting at $70 per month for the first 3 months.
+- If you are still only occasionally streaming Netflix but will be watching those shows on a full-sized TV, you’ll need to get into the Silver level plans, starting at $84.99 per month.
 The Silver plans deliver video at up to 480p, DVD quality.
 Anything less would be a poor picture on a large flat-screen TV.

 - If you have a larger family with multiple users watching YouTube videos and streaming more regularly, stay with Silver as a minimum.
 The Gold plans deliver HD quality video, 720p and allow 100 GB or more data before any prioritization would kick in.
-Plans start at $100 for the first 3 months in most areas.
+Plans start at $119 in most areas.

 Viasat reports their customer retention for their Silver and Gold users is far higher than when customers choose Bronze.
 While I’m sure that is the case, I would argue than when you completely understand the product strengths, limitations and plans you can make the decision on which plan best fits your budget as well as the demands you will place on the product!